kapong/vascx_simplify/README.md

 ```

 **Performance Tips**:
-- Use batch processing for 3+ images to see significant speedup
+- ✅ **Use batch processing for segmentation/classification** - 2-3x speedup with 3+ images
+- ⚠️ **Heatmap models (fovea)**: batching doesn't improve speed, only manages memory
 - Default batch sizes are optimized for most GPUs (8-16GB VRAM)
 - Increase batch_size for high-memory GPUs (24GB+)
 - Decrease batch_size if you encounter OOM errors
 - List of tensors is slightly faster than list of PIL.Images

-See `examples/05_batch_processing.py` for a complete performance demonstration.
+See `examples/05_batch_processing.py` for segmentation/classification batch demo.
+See `examples/05_batch_fovea.py` for heatmap regression batch analysis.

 ## License